Consultation

 There are a number of behaviours that leaders can employ to build and strengthen trust:

-• Prioritise growth opportunities: Provide your employees with opportunities for development and learning.
+• Prioritising growth opportunities: Provide your employees with opportunities for development and learning.

-• Communicate decisions transparently: Explain the reasons for your decisions and involve your employees in the decision-making process.
+• Communicating decisions transparently: Explain the reasons for your decisions and involve your employees in the decision-making process.

-• Admit mistakes: Be honest and admit mistakes.
-This shows that you are human and learn from your errors.
+• Admitting mistakes: Be honest and acknowledge mistakes.
+This shows you are human and learn from your errors.

-• Ensure well-being: Look after the well-being of your employees and show empathy.
+• Caring for wellbeing: Look after your employees' wellbeing and show empathy.

-• Question the status quo: Encourage a culture where employees feel safe to challenge the status quo and introduce new ideas.
+• Challenging the status quo: Encourage a culture where employees feel confident to challenge the status quo and suggest new ideas.

-• Acknowledge achievements: Recognise your employees' accomplishments and celebrate successes together.
+• Recognising successes: Acknowledge your employees' achievements and celebrate successes together.

-These behaviours contribute to creating a trust-promoting culture where employees feel valued, respected, and supported.
-This leads to higher employee satisfaction, stronger engagement with the company, and improved performance.
-For more information on the challenges banks face in dealing with trust, visit our website.
+These behaviours contribute to creating a trust-building culture where employees feel valued, respected, and supported.
+This leads to higher employee satisfaction, stronger commitment to the company, and improved performance.
+For more information on the challenges faced by banks in dealing with trust, visit our website.

 Mastering Change Processes: Trust as the Key to Employee Retention